LGAPIPortalSuperAdmin/cms/cmsContents/useCasesPage/useCase2_en.md

   \    </CoLink>

-  <p className="bu-ex-g">By partnering with us, maximize your competitiveness / with differentiated services and features.</p>
+  <p className="bu-ex-g">By partnering with us, maximize your competitiveness <br /> with differentiated services and features.</p>

   </div>

   \    </div>